Computer Forensics and Data Analysis

 Top

-A. The Search program can sequentially search a typical data file of 10 million records in under a minute on a 2 GHz. computer running a 7200 rpm. hard drive.
+A. The Search program can sequentially search a typical data file of 100 million records in a few minutes.
+However, the data file MUST be a fixed length format.
+Easy to create using the filbreak program.

 Top